abdurraufib/abdurraufib/README.md

 Hi, my name is Ibrahim.
 I am a computer science student at the University of Michigan.
 Currently, I am interested in back-end development.
 I have experience in C++, C, and Python.
-I’m looking to collaborate on any projects related to computer architecture, computer secruity, and automation.
+I’m looking to collaborate on any projects related to computer architecture and automation.

 Contact me: ibrauf@umich.edu